NodeBE4/opinion/_posts/2023-03-13-EnclavedMicrostate.md

 Didn't help that they fired (I think) S2's showrunners partway in, citing abusive behaviour, making S3 the first season which had the same showrunners from conception to execution.

+----- __1147.9__ -----2023-03-22 08:57:02+08:00:

+> the UK punk scene at the time was associated with anarchism

+Yeah but the Sex Pistols in particular were more nihilistic than anarchistic – indeed, 'Anarchy in the UK' was written as a mockery of anarchists.
+Crass or The Clash would stand out as actual anarchist or at least anarchist-leaning groups with some degree of actual idealism involved.